-A mangy dogs ear into a silk purse - they said it couldn't be done but we did that and more, we left golden memories that will never be repeated in our home town Gravesend because the world has changed so much now and I'm talking pre-mobile phones or before the internet.
+A Staffordshire dog's ear into a silk purse - they said it couldn't be done but we created great music nights and more, we left golden memories that will ever never be repeated in our home town Gravesend because the world has changed so much now and I'm talking pre-mobile phones or before the internet.
 The spiritual home of The Slammer was The Red Lion in Crete Hall Road, Northfleet, Kent.

 The Red Lion pub and live music venue hall, was built on the bend of a huge industrial estate surrounded by the massive factory's of the IPM Paper Mills, AEI Cables, Bowater Scotts and Blue Circle Cement Mills, employing thousands of the local population on shift-work, in an uncompromising, always dirty, area by the River Thames that seemed forever damp even in the summer..